kelvinkip/project-NewsApi/README.md

 </ul>

 ## Support and contact details
-In case of any contributions or questions, email nancy.mwende@student.moringaschool.com or nancymwende@gmail.com
+In case of any contributions or questions, email kelvinkipla@gmail.com

 ### License